trueos/trueos-docs/trueos-handbook/using.rst

 pc-sysconfig
 ------------

+.. warning:: This utility is scheduled to be retired soon, and may not work as intended.

-The previous section described |trueos|'s graphical mount utility.
-This graphical utility has a command-line backend, :command:`pc-sysconfig`, which can be used directly from the command line on |trueos| systems, window managers without a system tray, or by users who prefer to use the command line.
+The previous section described the |trueos| automounter.
+:command:`pc-sysconfig` is another utility that is used directly from the command line on |trueos| systems, by window managers without a system tray, or by users who prefer to use the command line.

-For usage information, run the command without any options:
+Here is the full usage of :command:`pc-sysconfig`:

+.. note:: Mounting related commands are no longer used in pc-sysconfig and should be ignored.

 .. code-block:: none